java67/android_device_kebab/README.md

 Device tree for Oneplus 8T

-Xiaomi MI 8 Lite was announced and released in Sep 2018.
+Oneplus 8T was announced and released in Sep 2020.

 ## Device specifications